-Our players are a collaboration between full-time professional orchestral musicians, freelance musicians, musicologists and early music specialists based primarily in the Wellington area.
+Our players are period instrument specialists and include musicians who are also full-time professional orchestral musicians, freelance musicians and musicologists.
 Historically Inspired Performance of Baroque Music is an evolving area of practice worldwide and our members regularly study and perform with other baroque specialists in New Zealand and overseas.
 Our work with performers worldwide allows us to continue to innovate and develop how early music is brought to New Zealand audiences in the 21st century.

 At the end of the English Civil War in in 1651 Oliver Cromwell’s tenure as Lord Protector commenced in 1653.
 The following 7 years, known as the Interegnum, were characterised by a puritan approach to the arts, and included the banning of theatre and aspects of music.
 After Cromwell’s death in 1658 the Interregnum ended in 1660.
 With the crowning of Charles II the period known as the Restoration began, and with it a new era.